-- 2.6.1 This is the ninth Solicitation for grant proposals under the EARN Maryland Program. - 2.6.2 Eight competitive rounds have been completed.
-These are the Fall 2013 Solicitation for Planning Grant Proposals, the Winter 2014 Solicitation for Implementation Grant Proposals, the Fall 2014 Solicitation for Implementation Grant Proposals, the Summer 2017 Solicitation for Implementation Grant Proposals, the Spring 2018 Solicitation for Implementation Grant Proposals, the Summer 2020 Solicitation for Implementation Grant Proposals Clean Energy Workforce Account, and the Winter 2021 Solicitation for Implementation Grant Proposals. - 2.6.3 This document is the Winter 2023 Solicitation for Implementation Grant Proposals.

-- 2.6.4 This competitive round is open to all Strategic Industry Partnerships that were not awarded EARN Maryland Implementation Grant Funds in previous rounds.
+- 2.6.1 This is the eleventh Solicitation for grant proposals under the EARN Maryland Program. - 2.6.2 Ten competitive rounds have been completed.
+These are the Fall 2013 Solicitation for Planning Grant Proposals, the Winter 2014 Solicitation for Implementation Grant Proposals, the Fall 2014 Solicitation for Implementation Grant Proposals, the Summer 2017 Solicitation for Implementation Grant Proposals, the Spring 2018 Solicitation for Implementation Grant Proposals, the Summer 2020 Solicitation for Implementation Grant Proposals Clean Energy Workforce Account, Winter 2021 Solicitation for Implementation Grant Proposals, Winter 2023 Solicitation for Implementation Grant Proposals Residential Leasing Agent. - 2.6.3 This document is the Summer 2025 Solicitation for Implementation Grant Proposals. - 2.6.4 This competitive round is open to all Strategic Industry Partnerships that were not awarded EARN Maryland Implementation Grant Funds in previous rounds.
 Organizations who received funding in past rounds may apply with a new Strategic Industry Partnership. - 2.6.5 Strategic Industry Partnerships funded in previous rounds will have an opportunity to apply for additional EARN Maryland funding through a separate process.